codexprojects/chargemap/README.md

-# ChargerMap
+# ChargeMap

-ChargerMap is an iOS application that showcases electric vehicle (EV) charging sites on a map.
-Utilizing data fetched from simulated API endpoints, it allows users to explore charging sites and view detailed information about the chargers and their statuses.
+ChargeMap is an iOS application that showcases electric vehicle (EV) charging sites on a map.
+Utilizing data fetched from simulated API endpoints allows users to explore charging sites and view detailed information about the chargers and their statuses.

 ## Features